 Guided by our core values and commitment to sustainable energy we provide a platform for inclusive dialogue about current energy challenges, seeking to build an energy future that will benefit our generation and those to come.

-Young leaders and professionals in the industry also have an opportunity to voice their interests and provide their perspective of the industry at the WPC Youth Forums.
+They also have an opportunity to voice their interests and provide their perspective of the industry at the WPC Youth Forums.

 In 2013 the 4th WPC Youth Forum was hosted in Calgary, Canada.
 It was organised entirely by young people who selected the theme of "Unconventional Solutions for an Unconventional World" for the event which attracted nearly 1600 participants from around the world. http://wpccanada.com/about/4th-wpc-youth-forum-in-calgary/